Affine highest weight categories and quantum affine Schur-Weyl duality of Dynkin quiver types: Representations of quantum loop algebras

 \subsection{Weyl modules}

-In this subsection, we recall the global and local Weyl modules of $U_{q}$ introduced by Chari-Pressley \cite{CP01}.
-Also we define the deformed local Weyl module, which plays a role of a standard module of an affine highest weight category.
+In this subsection, we recall the global and local Weyl modules of $U_{q}$ introduced by Chari-Pressley~\cite{CP01}.
+Also we define the deformed local Weyl modules, which will play a role of standard modules of an affine highest weight category later.

-\begin{Def} A $U_{q}$-module $M$ of type $\mathbf{1}$ is said to be {\em $\ell$-integrable} if the following property is satisfied: for each $m \in M$, there exists an integer $n_{0} \ge 1$ such that we have $ e_{i, r_{1}} e_{i, r_{2}}\cdots e_{i, r_{N}} m = f_{i, r_{1}} f_{i, r_{2}}\cdots f_{i,r_{N}} m = 0 $ for any $N \ge n_{0}$ and any $i \in I$, $r_{1} , \ldots, r_{N} \in \Z$. \end{Def}
+\begin{Def} A $U_{q}$-module $M$ of type $\mathbf{1}$ is said to be {\em $\ell$-integrable} if the following property is satisfied: For each $v \in M$, there exists an integer $n_{0} \ge 1$ such that we have $ e_{i, r_{1}} e_{i, r_{2}}\cdots e_{i, r_{N}} v = f_{i, r_{1}} f_{i, r_{2}}\cdots f_{i,r_{N}} v = 0 $ for any $N \ge n_{0}$ and any $i \in I$, $r_{1} , \ldots, r_{N} \in \Z$. \end{Def}

 \begin{Rem} In this paper, we do not impose that $\dim M_{\lambda} < \infty$ for $\ell$-integrability.
-Note that any finite-dimensional modules of type $\mathbf{1}$, i.e. any objects of the category $\mathcal{C}_{\g}$ are automatically $\ell$-integrable. \end{Rem}
+Note that any finite-dimensional modules of type $\mathbf{1}$, i.e.,~any objects of the category $\mathcal{C}_{\g}$ are automatically $\ell$-integrable. \end{Rem}

 First we define the global Weyl modules.